-You may have chosen the best curtains to give your home and its windows a mesmerizing look and a distinct interior style, but unless you cover the not-so-good looking curtain rod, your efforts cannot elicit the desired results.
+You may have chosen the best curtains to give your home and its windows a mesmerizing look and a distinct interior style, but unless you have the best curtain rods or cover your not-so-good looking ones, your efforts cannot elicit the desired results.
 Normally, we use curtain rings to hang the curtain on the rod and cover windows, but the rod remains visible which may not always be aesthetically pleasing.

 when we use a vertical curtain the top bar on which it hangs looks unattractive and a sore to the eyes.
 This is one of the reasons why some of the people consider vertical blinds as their last choice even though these blinds are quite versatile.
 Hence we require to find ways to cover the curtain rod to reduce its too loud presence, visibility and impact on home interiors.
 Here we present five great ways to hide a curtain rod to make the windows attractive.